fum4/npm/README.md

 # ⚛ Navigation history made easy!

-## A powerful, lightweight library for managing navigation history in React and Redux.
+## A lightweight library for managing navigation history in React and Redux.

 ### Used in production by [Utilmond][13].
 Check it out!